How to use Mounjaro

-Get all of the details in our video below or in the Instructions for Use.
+Get all of the details in our video below and in the Instructions for Use.

 *Before using the Mounjaro Pen, read the accompanying Instructions for Use (IFU) or watch how to use the Mounjaro Pen at www.mounjaro.com.
 In a study of adults with type 2 diabetes for another medicine that uses the same single-dose pen as Mounjaro, 99% said that, after adequate training, the single-dose pen was easy to use.
 Instructions for Use for the Mounjaro single-dose pen differ from the Instructions for Use provided in the study.

 Take Mounjaro once a week

 Use Mounjaro 1 time each week, at any time of the day.